RemoteSensingTools/vSmartMOM.jl/docs/src/pages/tutorials/Tutorial_Absorption.md

 ```@meta
-EditURL = "<unknown>/src/pages/tutorials/Tutorial_CrossSection.jl"
+EditURL = "<unknown>/src/pages/tutorials/Tutorial_Absorption.jl"
 ```

-# Cross-Section Module Tutorial: Spectral Line Shapes
+# Absorption: Spectral Line Shapes

 Part of ESE 156 Remote Sensing Class; 2020; Christian Frankenberg

-The purpose of this tutorial is to learn how to compute line-shapes (in our case mostly of rotational-vibrational transition lines), what processes determine line-shapes and how the dependencies in the line-shape on pressure and temperature could actually be used to our advantage in a retrieval system.
+The purpose of this tutorial is to demonstrate how to compute line-shapes (in our case mostly of rotational-vibrational transition lines), what processes determine line-shapes and how the dependencies in the line-shape on pressure and temperature could actually be used to our advantage in a retrieval system.

 ### Basic Tools